Cale-Torino/UPSilon_Data_Forwarder/README.md

 UPS type in UPS status will determine which reading was obtained.

-        - h.Temperature : `TT.T`
-        - T is an integer number ranging form 0 to 9.
-The unit is degree of centigrade.

 i.UPS Status : <U>
 <U> is one byte of binary information such as